joelcarlson/joelcarlson.github.io/Research.md

 </p>

-##Machine Learning and Fluence Maps
+##Machine Learning to Predict MLC Errors

-For my thesis project I am looking to use machine learning algorithms and concepts to predict gamma analysis results from fluence maps produced by radiotherapy treatment planning systems.
+For my thesis project I have used machine learning algorithms and concepts to predict positional errors of multi leaf collimator leaves.

 When a patient is to receive a treatment they must first have several x-ray images taken of them, and based on these images a plan is